 Section 80C

-Deduction up to ₹1.5 lakh for principal repayment (subject to the current tax law).
+Deduction up to ₹1.5 lakh per financial year for principal repayment.
+Applies to both self-occupied and let-out properties.

 Section 24(b)